sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/rendering/using-truetype-fonts/specifying-truetype-fonts-location/_index.md

 ## Getting a List of Available Fonts

-If you want to get the list of available fonts, which, for example, can be used to render a PDF document, you can use the [get_available_fonts](https://reference.aspose.com/words/python-net/aspose.words.fonts/fontsourcebase/get_available_fonts/) method, as shown in the following code example.
+If you want to get the list of available fonts, which, for example, can be used to render a PDF document, you can use the **getAvailableFonts** method, as shown in the following code example.
 The [PhysicalFontInfo](https://reference.aspose.com/words/nodejs-net/aspose.words.fonts/physicalfontinfo/) class specifies information about the physical font available to Aspose.Words font engine:

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fonts-GetListOfAvailableFonts.py" >}}